mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 -   Establish regular recurring maintenance windows in which to patch software.
 -   Ensure individual systems can be turned off and back on without affecting service availability.
 -   Enable automatic patching where possible.
--   Check web application libraries and dependencies for vulnerablities.
+-   Check web application libraries and dependencies for vulnerabilities.

 ## Meet Web Standards